 The Wedge

-The angular-looking wedge haircut was created by Vidal Sassoon protégé Trevor Sorbie in 1974.
-Consisting of short hair with steep-angled layers cut all around the sides and back, it created a triangular shape that was smooth on top.
+Vidal Sassoon protégé Trevor Sorbie created the angular-looking wedge haircut in 1974.
+The short haircut had steep-angled layers cut all around the sides and back, creating a triangular shape that was smooth on top.

 Hair Colouring

-Highlighting was popular and could be achieved by several techniques, including using a tail comb to weave the hair onto foils – a recent development in hairdressing technique.
-A heated double-sided flat iron was then used on the foil packets to speed up the activation time.
+Highlighting was popular and could be achieved by several techniques, including using a tail comb to weave the hair onto foils – a recently developed hairdressing technique.
+The activation time was made quicker by placing a heated double-sided flat iron on the foil packets.

-Frosting was used to create a natural sun-kissed highlighted look on brown and blonde hair, created by either simply painting on the highlighter using a narrow brush, or by using a few foils.
+Frosting was a technique used to create a natural sun-kissed highlighted look on brown and blonde hair.
+A bleaching product was painted lightly onto the hair with a narrow brush.

-Concerns over the ingredients used in hair colours and links to cancer emerged in the seventies.
-Colours that were more “natural”, using vegetable dyes as opposed to coal tar dyes, were introduced to the market.
-Revlon had Colorsilk, the first hair colour without ammonia, and the all natural henna was being used more in the Western world, especially as red tints were popular.
+Concerns over the ingredients used in hair colours and links to cancer emerged in the 1970s.
+Colours that were more “natural” were introduced to the market and used vegetable dyes rather than harmful coal tar dyes.
+For example, Revlon had Colorsilk, the first hair colour without ammonia.
+The all-natural henna was being used more in the Western world, especially as red tints were popular.

 Hairstyling Tools